EtherAlley/etheralley-web-interface/README.md

-# openeth-interface
+# etheralley-interface

-An open source interface for the Open Eth platform
+An open source interface for the Ether Alley platform